 This is a good point to start arranging any certificates applicable to your property that need to be obtained and look at any other requirements that may need to be fulfilled, such as cleaning or gardening.

-Also included within The Tenants Fees Act 2019, the tenancy deposit is now capped at an amount equivalent to 5 weeks’ rent, for rents under £50,000 per year, 6 weeks rent for rents over £50,000 per year, with or without pets.
+The tenancy deposit are ‘capped’ at an amount equivalent to 5 weeks’ rent, for rents under £50,000 per year, 6 weeks rent for rents over £50,000 per year, with or without pets.
 Both letting service levels include the protection of the tenancy security deposit with the Tenancy Deposit Scheme (TDS).

 An inventory is an essential part of a tenancy.
 We suggest an inventory is prepared by an independent, professional inventory clerk.
 This report will be used to check the condition of the property and contents at the start and end of the tenancy.
 Without a good inventory it will prove very difficult to claim any damages or dilapidations from the deposit at the end of the tenancy.

 Property management can be hard work – especially if you are working long hours or have a busy family life.
 Tenants will often demand a quick response to maintenance issues, with some tenants having a preference to renting a letting agent managed property.
 We can offer a ‘management’ service whereby we will look after the tenancy and property from start to finish, we will also ensure you and the property comply with the ever changing legislation surrounding letting.
 Our managing agent, West – The Property Consultancy, can deal with everything from tenant enquires to out of hour calls from your tenant with urgent maintenance issues.
 Any routine maintenance or contractual issues such as your legally required annual gas safety certificate and utility transfers will also be dealt with.
 Regular property inspections will be carried out with a report on condition being forwarded to you.
 This service also includes rent collection with monthly statements and annual tax statement.